 "How can I help?"
-That's the first question that comes to mind for many people after learning a friend or relative has cancer.
+That is the first question that comes to mind for many people after learning a friend or relative has cancer.
 A care package is a nice way to show your support for someone facing cancer.
-Consider including the following items:

-Mild moisturizers.
-Dry skin is a common side effect of chemo and radiation.
+- Mild moisturizers.
+Dry skin is a common side effect of chemotherapy and radiation.
 A good option: easy-to-carry, travel-sized lotions.

-Hard candies.
-Chemo can cause a metallic taste in the mouth.
+- Hard candies.
+Chemotherapy can cause a metallic taste in the mouth.
 Citrus candies counteract this.

 - Puzzle books or magazines.
 Sudoku, coloring books, crosswords, or magazines are a good distraction when undergoing long treatments or back-to-back doctor visits.